larami10/PokeAPI-GatsbyJS/README.md

       1. The image will still glow on hover but the mouse icon is no longer a pointer
    2. A [chart-css](https://www.gatsbyjs.com/plugins/gatsby-plugin-charts-css/) bar chart displaying the Pokemon's base stats
       1. Due to some stats going over 100 points, the total percentage will dynamically be based on the selected Pokemon's highest stat
-      2. When hovering over a stat, the hovered stat will be highlighted
+      2. A hovered stat will be highlighted:
+      3. when hovering over a stat on a computer.
+      4. when clicking on a stat on a mobile device

 > **_NOTE:_** This project does not include regional variants, shiny "special" variants, Mega Pokemon, etc.

 ## How to use the Project

+This project is being hosted and deployed through Gatsby Cloud [PokeAPI-GatsbyJS](https://pokeapigatsbyjs.gatsbyjs.io/)